benmanns/goworker/README.md

 - [cthulhu](https://github.com/benmanns/goworker/pull/56) to...
 I didn't quite figure out what was happening without this PR, to be honest
 - [xescugc](https://github.com/benmanns/goworker/pull/87) to add heartbeats
 - [clalimarmo](https://github.com/benmanns/goworker/pull/7) to enable cleanup of closure resources
+- my own changed to get rid of some warnings, mostly about unhandled error from `logger.Criticalf`

 ## Installation